-Language in two of the three bills introduced to the House of Representatives states that the tax increase will go into effect the year following passage.
-Depending on which, if any, piece of legislation looks likely to be enacted in 2025, to the extent that it will go into effect in calendar year 2026, current in-scope endowments will have a strong incentive to realize as many capital gains as possible at the 1.4% NII tax rate prior to year-end, and both current and prospective in scope endowments should seek opportunities to re-set the cost basis of appreciated holdings.
+The bill states that the tax increase will go into effect the year following passage.
+Assuming the existing language remains and a bill passes this year, endowments facing a tax increase will have a strong incentive to realize as many capital gains as possible at the 1.4% NII tax rate prior to year-end, while also re-setting the cost basis of appreciated holdings.
 Further, endowments should consider accelerating anticipated changes to their asset allocation by the end of December.
 The motivation behind all of these activities is to realize as many gains as possible under the lower rate.